mxagar/mlflow_guide/README.md

 python_env: files/config/python_env.yaml

 # Conda: conda env export --name <env_name> > conda.yaml
+# HOWEVER: note that the conda file should be generic for all platforms
+# so sometimes we need to remove some build numbers...
 conda_env: files/config/conda.yaml

 # Docker image: we can use a prebuilt image